asamuzaK/withExEditorHost/README.md

 ## Host setup

 NOTE: If you already have Node.js installed, it is recommended to get the host from npm.
+Also, if you are using 32bit Windows or 32bit Linux, please install Node.js and get the host from npm.
 Refer to [Host setup from npm](#host-setup-from-npm) below.

 When setting up the host, disable withExEditor installed in the browser.